jankdc/hacker-rank-env-ts/README.md

 ### Testing

 Since HackerRank works on standard input and output, we'll have to add our test case's inputs and expected output into files to be read by the test runner later.
-There's a nifty script wizard to simplify this:
+There's a nifty script wizard to capture the current input and output you've been using to save as a test case:

 ```
 # Creates files for input and expected output